How we teach Phonics and Reading

 We want children to read for pleasure: motivation to read is a crucial component of a teacher's job and teachers at Redhill seek to nurture a love of reading in children.
 Teachers are enthusiastic about books and reading, inspiring children to read.
 This is vital in helping us to achieve our high standards.
 We believe it is important to immerse children in a rich reading environment which we achieve through our ‘storybook curriculum’ which places books at the heart of what we teach.

 Each term, every class at Redhill uses a different book at an appropriate level as a basis for much of the curriculum, which helps to make meaningful links between subject areas.
 Immersing children fully in the world of a story helps to foster enthusiasm for reading.
 It also means that, by the end of Key Stage 2, every child will have read a variety of high quality and challenging novels.
 Each teacher reads aloud to their class on a daily basis and constantly look for ways to inspire readers.
 As a result children are able to talk confidently about genres and authors they enjoy.

 Early reading is taught using synthetic phonics, whereby pupils are systematically taught the phonemes (sounds), how to blend the sounds all through the word for reading, and how to segment the sounds in order to write words.
 They are taught to use their phonic skills and knowledge as their first approach to reading, but are also taught ‘tricky words’ and common exception words which do not completely follow the phonic rules.

-Our progressive approach to teaching phonics follows an adapted version of the DfE approved Phonics Bug programme which all classes follow for the teaching of phonics and early reading.
+Our progressive approach to teaching phonics follows the DfE approved Phonics Bug programme which all classes follow for the teaching of phonics and early reading.
 In this scheme, we systematically build on the skills and knowledge of previous learning.
-We supplement this with the Jolly Phonics actions for learning sounds and we also use the online Bug Club resource - an interactive resource that models the skills of segmenting and blending as well as providing interactive phonetical books and games.
+We also use the online Bug Club resource - an interactive resource that models the skills of segmenting and blending as well as providing interactive phonetical books and games.